Hachijō-jima: Notable landmarks

 The island is home to the Hachijo Royal Resort, a now-abandoned French baroque-style luxury hotel that was built during the tourism boom of the 1960s.
 When the hotel was built in 1963 it was one of the largest in Japan, and attracted visitors from all over the country.
 The hotel was finally closed in 2006 due to declining tourism to the island.
-As of April 2016, the grounds were overgrown and the building severely dilapidated.Anika Burgess, "Japan’s Abandoned Hotels Are Being Reclaimed by Nature ", Atlas Obscura, 6 September 2017.
-Retrieved 16 March 2018.
+As of April 2016, the grounds were overgrown and the building severely dilapidated.

 The Hachijō-jima History and Folk Museum (八丈島歴史民俗資料館, Hachijō-jima Rekishi Minzoku Shiryōkan) contains displays covering the history of the island, local industries, as well as the animals and plants found on and around the island.
 The Hachijō Botanical Park (八丈植物公園, Hachijō Shokubutsu Kōen) is a botanical and animal park next to the Hachijojima Visitors Center.

 Activities and accommodation

 In 2005, accommodation on Hachijō-jima was plentiful, with many Japanese-style inns, hot spring resorts, campsites, and several larger hotels.
 Hachijō-jima is popular with surfers, with three reef breaks and consistently warmer water than mainland Japan because of the Kuroshio Current.
 Because Hachijō-jima is a volcanic island, there are several black sandy beaches, including one next to the main harbour of Sokodo.

 Hachijō-jima's scuba diving points were regarded in 2008 as many and varied, and as including one of the top five diving spots in Japan.

 Hachijō-jima is known for its hiking trails, waterfalls, and natural environment.
-Other activities for visitors include visiting the Botanical Park, exploring wartime tunnels, and hiking to the top of Hachijō-fuji.Kihachijō, a naturally yellow silk fabric, is woven on the island.
+Other activities for visitors include visiting the Botanical Park, exploring wartime tunnels, and hiking to the top of Hachijō-fuji.

+Kihachijō, a naturally yellow silk fabric, is woven on the island.
 One of the workshops is open to tourists.
 The Tokyo Electric Power Company operates a free museum at its geothermal power plant.